TshireletsoMogwere/TshireletsoMogwere/README.md

 # Hi, I'm Tshireletso Mogwere 👋

-Software Engineer with a background in psychology, passionate about creating impactful, user-centered applications.
-I blend technology and human understanding to build innovative solutions that make a difference.
+Software Developerwith a background in psychology, passionate about building impactful, user-centered applications.
+I blend technology and human understanding to create innovative solutions that genuinely serve users.

 ## About Me

-I specialize in frontend and backend development, with experience contributing to projects like Kwamaimai Recipe Web Application and Reka Store.
-My unique background in psychology informs my approach to creating intuitive, accessible software that truly serves users' needs.
+I specialize in frontend and backend development, with experience building projects such as a Talent Management System, a Kanban Journal app, and an eCommerce store.
+My background in psychology guides my approach to crafting intuitive, accessible software that meets real user needs.

 ## Connect With Me